Danielle van Hout - Sensory as a Bridge

 John: Right.
 And it sounds like, and correct me if I'm wrong, but I think that this is what I'm hearing is, you see sensory consumer scientists are sitting in the middle between these two groups.
 Is that correct?
 So it's quite interesting to me to think of it that way.
 So when things are really functioning well, how can a sensory consumer scientist help R&D and marketing like speak to each other better or work better together?
 What have you seen that has been a really successful function for sensory consumer scientists in terms of helping to provide this kind of integrated approach to product development?
 Can you speak to that a little bit?

 John: And so I suppose that's one of the functions of developer is to helping into the design that kind of research?
-What would you say you're most interested?
+What would you say you're most interested in?
 What kind of projects you're most interested in?

 John: So does that involve looking at, I suppose I mean, it's something I'm very interested is looking in historical data to see what we already know before we plan the research.
 Is that kind of overlapping with what you're describing?
 I mean, when you come into a company, you're going to look at what's already been done and try to see, you know, what research we need to conduct?